infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -Half day refresher training once a year for all staff

 ### Response to CSA
-- According to a manual by Aangan [^1]individual meetings for serious or personal issues such as sexual abuse.
+- According to a manual by Aangan [^1]individual meetings for serious or personal issues such as sexual abuse

+## Emotional Abuse
+#opinion: adding things that are not commonly understood as emotional abuse
+[^6]
+- Repeatedly rejecting the child
+- Using derogatory terms to insult the child
+- Ridiculing, pressurizing  the child
+- Unnecessary Reference to the child’s past and health status of the child’s parents
+- Intimidating the child
+- Imposing developmentally inappropriate expectations
+- Belittling the child about not meeting teacher’s expectations
+- Using abusive language
+- Shaming the child about a disability
+- Caste, religion, race based discrimination
--
+- Showing favouritism
+- Threatening to kick a child out of the home

+## Neglect:
+Persistent lack of care: can include failure to meet physical, safety, health and emotional needs

 ## Physical Abuse
 -Child is a victim of extreme violence is a part of the Childhood Enders index [^4]